osism/documentation/source/deployment/seed.rst

 .. contents::
    :local:

+.. note:: Execute the following commands on the seed node.

 The seed node is used once for the first bootstrap of the manager node.
 It is sufficient to use the local workstation.
 It doesn't have to be a dedicated system.
 The seed node must be able to reach the manager node via SSH.